-Accounts receivable decreased from \$4.5 million at September 30, 2010 to \$2.4 million at December 31, 2010.
-The reduction is the result of two factors: the timing of large orders and FC2's lower sales price per unit.
-FC2 comprised 100% of the sales mix in the three months ended December 31, 2010 versus 93% of the sales mix in the same period of the prior year.
-In the three months ended December 31, 2010, shipments were weighted more heavily in the first part of the period compared to the first quarter of fiscal 2010, when certain large orders shipped near quarter end.
+Accounts receivable decreased from \$4.5 million at September 30, 2010 to \$3.2 million at March 31, 2011.
+The reduction is the result of the timing of large orders.
+In the six months ended March 31, 2011, shipments were weighted more evenly throughout the period compared to the last quarter of fiscal 2010, when certain large orders shipped near quarter end.
 The Company's credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so the accounts receivable balance is also impacted by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days sales outstanding has been approximately 54 days.
+For the past twelve months, the Company's average days sales outstanding has been approximately 59 days.
 Over the past five years, the Company's bad debt expense has been less than .01% of product sales.

 During fiscal 2010, the Company commenced paying quarterly cash dividends.
-The Company's Board of Directors declared quarterly cash dividends of \$0.05 per share in January, March, July and October 2010.
-The first quarter 2011 dividend of \$0.05 per share was declared by the Board of Directors on January 14, 2011, payable on February 7, 2011, to holders of record as of January 31, 2011.
+The Company's Board of Directors has declared and paid five consecutive quarterly cash dividends of \$0.05 per share since January 2010.
+The Company funded cash dividends of \$2.8 million during the six months ended March 31, 2011 and \$1.4 million during the six months ended March 31, 2010.
+On April 11, 2011, the Company's Board of Directors declared a quarterly cash dividend of \$0.05 per share.
+The Company will pay, from its cash on hand, approximately \$1.4 million pursuant to the dividend on May 10, 2011 to stockholders of record as of May 3, 2011.
 Any future quarterly dividends and the record date for such dividends will be approved each quarter by the Company's Board of Directors and announced by the Company.
 Payment of future dividends is in the discretion of the Board of Directors and the Company may not have sufficient cash flows to continue to pay dividends.
-The Company expects to pay approximately \$1.4 million pursuant to the dividend in February, which will be paid from its cash on hand.
+The Company expects to pay approximately \$1.4 million pursuant to the dividend in May, which will be paid from its cash on hand.

-At December 31, 2010, the Company had working capital of \$9.3 million and stockholders' equity of \$15.4 million compared to working capital of \$8.7 million and stockholders' equity of \$12.4 million as of December 31, 2009.
+At March 31, 2011, the Company had working capital of \$8.3 million and stockholders' equity of \$14.2 million compared to working capital of \$8.4 million and stockholders' equity of \$12.0 million as of March 31, 2010.